bearpaw/pose-attention/train/README.md

 - The training log (`train.log` and `valid.log`) and the models will be saved into `../checkpoints` directory.

 ## Tips
-- We train our model for 130 epochs, and manually drop the learning rate by a factor of 10 at the 100 epoch and the 125 epoch.
+- We train our model for 130 epochs and manually drop the learning rate by a factor of 10 at the 100 epoch and the 125 epoch.
 - [Itersize](https://github.com/gcr/torch-residual-networks/blob/master/train-imagenet-small-singleGPU-BROKEN.lua) technique can be used if you only have a limited computing power.
-- Contributions to this repo is welcomed.
+- Contributions to this repo are welcomed.